 Take time to see the gorgeous Pangong Lake (now more famous for the 3 idiots movie).
 Leave early to avoid the crowds and possible blocking of roads due to melting of snow during the afternoon.
 You can take packed lunch to have a picnic!

 Another place to visit is the Nubra Valley.
-Famous for the double humped camels (which roam free), stay at one of the many camps to enjoy sand dunes, camel safari, the Diskit monastery and the famous Shyok river.
+Famous for the double-humped camels (which roam free), stay at one of the many camps to enjoy sand dunes, camel safari, the Diskit monastery and the famous Shyok river.

 In all your drives, Pashmina goats and yaks will be a constant sight and when fortunate, cute marmots (a type of squirrel) can be found on roadsides sunning themselves!
 Each village will have a beautiful prayer wheel.
 Take a second, make a prayer and turn it for a better life!

-The Indian palate does not suffer with the wide range of Indian (albeit oily) dishes available.
+The Indian palate does not suffer from the wide range of Indian (albeit oily) dishes available.
 If you wish to go local, other than the Momos at the Tibetan Kitchen, try the Thupka (noodles in soup) anywhere!

 If feeling like a nibble during shopping, try the local Kashmiri bread which is like a thick naan.
 Eat it hot!
 Israeli, Japanese and Korean food is also available as the tourists from these countries are many!
 So, if you feel like embarking on a food adventure, look no further!

 Don”t leave without jams, apricot scrub and other organic produce from Dzosmos and the Organic Store on the main Leh Bazaar.
-Also check out the metal and wood handicrafts like medicinal bowls, incense holders and of course, the conversation starting traditional trumpet.
+Also check out the metal and wood handicrafts like medicinal bowls, incense holders and of course, the conversation-starting traditional trumpet.

 Thangka paintings, prayer wheels and Buddhist masks are also interesting buys.
 You can always find local specialities like the Incense bowl used in temples.